appscode/blog/content/post/relicensing/index.md

 ![KubeDB Roadmap](kubedb-roadmap.svg)

+## What’s included in the Stash Enterprise

 Please see the table below to understand the feature difference between Stash Community edition and Stash Enterprise edition.

 ![Stash Feature Matrix](stash-feature-matrix.svg)

-## What does it mean for existing users?
+## What does it mean for existing users

 If you are a Noncommercial organization as defined by the [PolyForm Noncommercial License] ](https://polyformproject.org/licenses/noncommercial/1.0.0/) or using AppsCode products for personal use, you should be able to continue to use our products as you are doing today.
 For commercial organizations, we are offering a 32 day trial license.
 This should allow AppsCode products for free in CI environments.

+We are also working on a hosted version of KubeDB products where customers will be able to BYOK.
+We hope to share more in later part of the year.

+## Conclusion

 If you are interested in licensing either Stash or KubeDB, please contact us via sales@appscode.com for further discussion.

-We are also working on a hosted version of KubeDB products where customers will be able to BYOK.
+You can also set up a meeting via our [calendly link](https://calendly.com/appscode/30min).
 Please follow us on twitter [@AppsCodeHQ](https://twitter.com/intent/follow?screen_name=AppsCodeHQ) to stay up-to-date.